PaulSquires/WinFBE/Help/WinFBX/File Management/File Procedures.md

 Changes the current directory for the current process.

 ```
-FUNCTION AfxChDir (BYVAL pwszPathName AS LPCWSTR) AS BOOLEAN
+FUNCTION AfxChDir (BYVAL pwszPathName AS LPCWSTR) AS LONG
 FUNCTION AfxSetCurDir (BYVAL pwszPathName AS LPCWSTR) AS BOOLEAN
 FUNCTION AfxSetCurrentDirectory (BYVAL pwszPathName AS LPCWSTR) AS BOOLEAN
 ```